 No. I haven’t used a microwave to heat or cook anything in many, many years.
-I much prefer my small countertop convection oven which doesn’t heat food unnaturally and create carcinogens like a microwave does.
+I much prefer my small countertop convection oven which doesn’t heat food unnaturally and creates carcinogens like a microwave does.

 Why don’t I just remove the microwave from my kitchen then?
 The truth is that the microwave can function as a handy airtight cupboard and proves quite useful for other tasks besides cooking and heating believe it or not.

 It also works very well for making homemade raw yogurt.
 It is, of course, made from unpasteurized milk.

-Warm the raw milk on the stove to between 105 – 115F.
+Warm the raw milk on the stove to between 105 - 117F.
 No enzymes or nutrition is lost heating to this temperature but the warmed milk enables the yogurt culture to "take" better than room temperature raw milk.

 Pour the remaining warmed milk into the mason jar, stir and close the lid tightly.

 Wrap the mason jar in a thick hand towel, secure with a rubber band and place inside your microwave closing the door.
 Leave the light in the microwave on to keep a bit of warmth inside.

 In 24 hours, open the microwave and voila!
 You will have yourself a lovely quart of raw yogurt!